 Currently there are two major projects which are likely to be of interest to many colleagues across the education sector.

-The trust ran a pilot of this software at The Ruth Gorse Academy through 2016/17.
+The trust ran a pilot of the current software at The Ruth Gorse Academy through 2017/18.
 We believe that this system will revolutionise the way in which professionals track and evaluate the impact of teaching on children’s progress.
 Operated directly by students themselves utilising iPad technology Trackle enables schools to move away from levels and grades to an analysis of the impact of teaching on skills, knowledge and understanding.

 If you do want to find out more ahead of that launch then feel free to contact us directly.